-Michael, a Badass Abnormal, good Christian paladin type in The Dresden Files forgives and gives another chance to anyone and anything, even the odd Eldritch Abomination here and there.
+- Michael, good Christian paladin type in The Dresden Files forgives and gives another chance to anyone and anything, even the odd Eldritch Abomination here and there.
 But, in the short story "The Warrior," when a Well-Intentioned Extremist priest kidnaps one of his daughters (knocking her unconscious in the process), ties her up in det-cord (explosive-stuffed rubber tubing) and rigs her with an electronic detonator — and then insists that a Walking Techbane wizard, whose very presence could have caused a malfunction in the detonator and set off the cord, be the one to release the girl — all bets are off.

-Invoked and subverted in Shatterpoint:
+- Invoked and subverted in Shatterpoint:

 Mace Windu: As a member of the Council — you're right.
 I can't.
 As your Master, I won't.
 As your friend — as your friend, Depa, I can forgive everything.
 I already have.

-In Dune, the depredations on the Zensunni people in the distant past are remembered in the oral tradition of their descendants, the Fremen, with the Badass Creed "Never to forgive, never to forget!"
+- In Dune, the depredations on the Zensunni people in the distant past are remembered in the oral tradition of their descendants, the Fremen, with the Badass Creed "Never to forgive, never to forget!"

-In A Song of Ice and Fire, when Cersei beats the woman she thinks is Tyrion's mistress, Tyrion says "I have never like you, Cersei, but you were my own sister, so I never did you harm.
+- In A Song of Ice and Fire, when Cersei beats the woman she thinks is Tyrion's mistress, Tyrion says "I have never liked you, Cersei, but you were my own sister, so I never did you harm.
 You've ended that.
 I will hurt you for this.
 I don't know how yet, but give me time.
 A day will come when you think yourself safe and happy, and suddenly your joy will turn to ashes in your mouth, and you'll know the debt is paid."
 He may not say the words, but this Badass Boast embodies the spirit of this trope very well.

-Likewise, he doesn't say the words, but Tyrion's reaction to the lies and betrayal by his brother, his father and the aforementioned mistress is similar to this.
+- Likewise, he doesn't say the words, but Tyrion's reaction to the lies and betrayal by his brother, his father and the aforementioned mistress is similar to this.

-Actually quite a few characters react this way to being betrayed.
+- Actually quite a few characters react this way to being betrayed.
 Which happens quite a lot.